elasticio/sugarcrm-component/README.md

 * **status** - `string`, if operation were successful `status="done"`.
 Operation could consider successful even if `failed > 0`

 ## Bulk Delete Objects

+Provides a simple interface for quickly deleting large amounts of objects.

 #### Input field description
 * **Module** - dropdown list where you should choose the object type to perform bulk delete operation.
 E.g. `Cases`.

+#### Metadata description
 * **Massupdate_params** - an object contains `array` of uid's for deleted objects.
 Please, take a look [SugarCRM Mass Update](https://support.sugarcrm.com/Documentation/Sugar_Developer/Sugar_Developer_Guide_9.2/Integration/Web_Services/REST_API/Endpoints/moduleMassUpdate_DELETE/) documentation for examples.

 Result is an object with the 2 properties: